autodesk-platform-services/aps-tutorial-postman/ModelDerivative_07/instructions/task-3_op2.md

 ## Start a translation job

-1. In the Postman sidebar, click **Task 3 - Translate Source File > Option 2 - Translate to SVF2 > Start a Translation Job**.
+1. In the Postman sidebar, click **Task 3 - Translate to SVF2 > Start a Translation Job**.
 The request loads.

 2. Click the **Body** tab and take note of the JSON payload.